stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 On the other hand this _is_ a personal project and we allow ourselves some freedom in our decisions that might not be possible under the constraints of a real-world project - we can reinvent as many wheels as we choose if there is sufficient reason (or challenge) in doing so.

+Finally we collect some design decisions for common patterns applied throughout the JOVE library:

+* Most of the Vulkan domain classes are instantiated via the API (and are often highly configurable), we make extensive use of the _builder_ pattern and/or static factory methods to create Vulkan components.
+However constructors are often package-private for testability.

+* Data transfer operations are generally implemented using NIO buffers since this is the most convenient 'primitive' supported by the JNA library.

+* Generally all classes are immutable by default unless there is a compelling reason to provide setters and mutator methods.
+This usually simplifies the design and also has the benefit of mitigating risk for multi-threaded code (and Vulkan is designed to support multi-threaded applications from the outset).
+In any case the majority of the Vulkan components are immutable by design, e.g. pipelines, semaphores, etc.

 ---

 ## Code Presentation